ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 ## Scaling in the UI
 {: #resources-scaling-ui}
 {: ui}

+For new [hosting models](/docs/cloud-databases?topic=cloud-databases-hosting-models), scaling is currently available through the CLI, API, and Terraform.
+{: note}

 A visual representation of your data members and their resource allocation is available on the _Resources_ tab of your deployment's _Manage_ page.